 At Seafield ,Quilty ,a pair of Curlew Sandpipers and a few Dunlin were in the corner near the boats and gave me a chance for some camera practice.

 Late evening bird news said that the Royal Tern (2nd Irish record, 1st for Clare) that is frequenting Beale Strand in Kerry had left the roost and headed across the Shannon to Clare.

 I had a hunch that the bird would turn up at Rinevella bay on the reef that Sandwich, Arctic and Common Terns use to roost.

-I relocated the bird at Carrigaholt bay around 3pm.
+I relocated the bird feeding offshore just around the coast at Carrigaholt bay around 3pm

-To get home and find that my Image Stabilizer was off and my photos not the best ,,,,,,
+To get home and find that my Image Stabilizer was off and with Shaky exited hands and my photos were not the best ,,,,,,

 Never Mind aye!